quillaja/mtcam/README.md

 Mounains/cams in other timezones will just have potential time errors.

 cron jobs:
-1. scrape every 5 mins
+1. scrape every 5 mins (in scrape.py)
     1. Done - set delay for cams?? --10 sec seems good in early testing
-2. update Mountain.tz daily at 3AM PT
+2. update Mountain.tz daily at 3AM PT (in tz_update.py)
+3. get weather data every hour (TODO)

-should program configuration can also be saved in database?
+should program configuration also be saved in database?

 path to save each scraped image is `/archiveroot/mountain/cam/timestamp.jpg`